ValiantPlaatypus/test/README.md

 in template directory should produce the file mainEse.pdf.
 The main *.tex files in ./qa and ./appendici are qa.tex and appendici.tex, respectively.

-For users relying on a Latex editor (Texmaker, ...), import main *.tex and run the compilation on this file.
+For users relying on a Latex editor (Texmaker, ...), importing main *.tex and running the compilation on this file should be enough.

 ## Contents
 ### Notes